pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CPM.md

 Where X and Y are replaced with the size of the screen.
 The maximum supported screen size is 80x25.

+## File access

+The classic CP/M target supports file access and distinguishes between text and binary files.
+However, it should be noted that reading and writing is not buffered and as such text mode operations and writing in sizes smaller than a record (128 byte) are fairly inefficient.

 ## Optimization

 There are a couple of #pragma commands which might be used to cut down the size of the resultant executable: